PictureInspector/Picture-Inspector/README.md

 We decided to use this pattern since we need to have some basic class for handling API requests

 ### UML diagrams
+If you have problems with reading any UML diagram, open it separately
 1. Class diagram for the server (with the neural network)
 ![Class diagram]( app.svg "Class diagram")